 Finally at the Biosphere Reserve I was happy, that it still was open.
 It was already around 4pm and I was offered to go to see the butterflies by a horse.
 I did not know how it works, though I first told them, that I wished to walk.
 The guide – you have to take one and it is included in the entrance fee of 50 MXN, started to go with me to the foot path.
 Already at the beginning I understood, that it would take hours for me to walk all the way up, though I changed my mind and rented a horse anyway.
 That was a really good decision, because one is starting at a low altitude, but has to come up to around 3000 m.
 The horse was lead by his owner and very save.
 It felt a little luxory, but for my heart it worked very well.
 The horse was not allowed to go all the way up and the last part was steep as well, though I had problems to follow the guide.
 I had to tell him, that I actually have a heart problem and if I had known the area, I would have taken medicine, though it would have been easier for me.
 By the way, the guide had been walking all the way up to the meeting point for the horse and was already waiting for us.

 Well at the view point for the Mariposas, I could not see as many as it was written about.
 There were two reasons for it: We only were allowed to be at the edge of their area and even they are orange in colour, they are not easy to see, because they are in between the leaves of the trees.
 When they were flying around, we could see them.
 Some were on the ground and I was explained, that they need to get warm to be able to fly again.
 It was quite cold here as well, even much warmer than in Zacatecas and that was a problem for the butterflies.
-A view of the butterflies on the ground were dead, killed by their natural enemies.
+A few of the butterflies on the ground were dead, killed by their natural enemies – as the guide told me.

 The guide got one of the butterflies to sit on my hand and even on my throat.
 On the throat it did tickle, though I did not look intelligent or sweet on the photo taken during this extraordinarily moment.
 Anyway it was an amazing experience.